miker704/Strife/patches.md

     - Restyled styles for Server Members List.
     - Switched to SCSS Vars for styles for DmServer Members List.
     - Restyled styles for DmServer Members List.
+    - Removed unused old DmServer Header Nav Bar file from the frontend folder and moved it to deprecated folder.

 ## Backend Changes